 All students admitted into our graduate program will receive a competitive stipend.
 Tuition fees are paid for all qualifying PhD students, as part of complete multi-year funding packages that also include funding via Teaching Assistantships (TA) and Graduate Research Assistantships (GRA).

 Outstanding facilities and resources accommodate more than 500 graduate students, postdoctoral fellows and faculty that call the Department of Chemistry home.
 The Department has one of the most comfortable and up-to-date research spaces in North America.

-Applicants who are interested in nanomaterials synthesis, characterization and application, and nanoscience instrumentation may consider the NanoMat program that provides additional funding and professional development opportunities.
 Applicants who are interested in the production, preparation, and application of nuclear isotopes for science and medicine may consider the IsoSiM program.
 Applicants who are interested in quantum materials may consider the QuEST program.

 |Fees||Canadian Citizen / Permanent Resident / Refugee / Diplomat||International|

 |Application Fee||No application fee||No application fee|